Deko29/SimpleLight/README.md

 ## Known Issues
 * Chinese Language Option is broken

+## Notes
+* DO NOT alter the "RECENT.TXT" file!
+This is used for the "LAST" boot option and can otherwise lead to undefined behaviour
+* DO NOT create a folder/file called "NOR" on root level!
+An error should be thrown because this keyword is reserved for NOR games

 If you have any feature requests or issues, please let me know :)

 # Original ReadMe...